Albuquerque Involved Board Members

 Jenna was born and raised in New Mexico.
 Jenna graduated from UNM in 2016 where she was an exceptionally active member of the undergraduate community.
 Among Jenna’s many accomplishments as an undergraduate student at UNM, Jenna created LoboTHON, a dance marathon benefitting UNM Children’s Hospital.
 This program continues annually at UNM and Jenna has implemented the marathon at Sandia High School, where she is a 9th grade English teacher.
 Jenna’s passion to help extends outside her community.
 Recently, Jenna has lived and taught in Sarajevo, Bosnia and Milakowo, Poland.
 Jenna chose teaching so that she can work with young people that may not get the support they need at home and encourage them to follow their dreams.
 In addition to the Board of ABQ Involved, Jenna has completed her Master’s Degree in Education and is the President-Elect of UNM Young Alumni. #WeareABQInvolved

 Mariah, a native New Mexican, received her master’s degree from the University of New Mexico and has spent her career devoted to the community.
-She is motivated to cultivate a community of service in Albuquerque.
 Mariah brings her experience with Tulane University and AmeriCorp to the Board.
 She currently works at the University of New Mexico as the Program Manager for the Office of Community Engaged Learning & Research in the Provost's Office.
-Mariah joined the Board of ABQ Involved so she could get hand-ons volunteer experience again, connect with ABQ nonprofits, and continue to find ways to further engage UNM in service.
+Mariah joined the Board so she could get hands-on volunteer experience again, connect with local nonprofits and continue to find ways to further engage the UNM community in service.
 She also co-coordinates Impact & Coffee, a nonprofit speaker series.
-In her spare time, Mariah spends her time running with ABQ Sole Sisters and expanding on her creativity with a t-shirt design project, #BurqueResists, and her @wineandwifiabq Instagram page where she explores great places to work and enjoy a glass of wine in Albuquerque. #WeareABQInvolved
+Mariah spends her time running with ABQ Sole Sisters and expanding on her creativity with a t-shirt design project, #BurqueResists, and her @wineandwifiabq Instagram page where she explores great places to work and enjoy a glass of wine in Albuquerque. #WeareABQInvolved

-Michael has a been an Albuquerque Involved Board Member since 2015, committed to giving back to his community in a meaningful and impactful way.
-He was first motivated to join Albuquerque Involved as a way to give his son an avenue to connect with the community at an early age to instill a sense of empathy and civic duty.
+Michael has a been an Albuquerque Involved Board Member since 2015.
+He is committed to giving back to his community in a meaningful and impactful way.
+He was first motivated to join Albuquerque Involved as a way to instill a sense of empathy and civic duty in his son.
 Michael lives his life to always answer the call for help from his friends and family.
 He saw Albuquerque Involved as an extension of this call for service.
 As an “Air Force Brat,” Michael is an avid world traveler, who chose to make Albuquerque his home.
-He received his degree in History and Political Science from the University of New Mexico in 2005 and has been finding avenues to use his community centric and analytical background to contribute to his home.
-He works in the State Engineer's Office in Water Rights Management to simplify and quantify one of New Mexico’s most precious resources, water.
+Michael works in the State Engineer's Office in Water Rights Management to simplify and quantify one of New Mexico’s most precious resources, water.
 Michael is a hardworking Board Member who isn’t shy about getting his hands dirty on weekend service projects alongside his son.
 He also contributes to the Board by producing and editing grant nominee videos with the voice over assistance of his wife, Jamie.
 If you don’t find Michael at a service project or working on board videos, chances are you’ll find him running around a soccer field. #WeareABQInvolved

 Why Albuquerque Involved?
 Sofia will tell you it’s because the organization allows you to give locally.
 While other organizations give to national charities, Albuquerque Involved is a grassroots organization.
 Sofia brings a true love of the community to the table, which motivates her to be an active member of the Board.
 Her family has strong roots in the community and a history of community service.
 This solid connection with the community is a great asset to have for the Board.
 Born and raised in Albuquerque, Sofia graduated from the University of New Mexico.
 She worked briefly in Washington D.C. following college.
 Her heart was always in Albuquerque, so she returned to live, work and play!
 She is proud of her many family members who have devoted their careers to public service and she continues the tradition.
 She is currently a field representative for Congresswoman Deb Haaland.
-She also services on the Board of Future Fund of the Albuquerque Community Foundation.
-She serves as the Chair of the Volunteer Committee for the Future Fund. #WeareABQInvolved
+She is on the Board of the Future Fund of the Albuquerque Community Foundation. #WeareABQInvolved

-Stephanie joined Albuquerque Involved to model what community giving to her two kids.
-It improves her worldview to know good things are going on the world and people are working to make a difference.
+Stephanie joined Albuquerque Involved to model community giving to her two kids.
+Stephanie loves to see good things are going on the world and people working hard to make a difference.
 She loves Albuquerque Involved because it has helped her learn about the many nonprofits doing important work in the city.
-Stephanie grew up in Chicago and graduated from CSU in 2003 with a bachelor’s in Natural Resource Management.
+Stephanie grew up in Chicago and graduated from Colorado State University in 2003 with a bachelor’s in Natural Resource Management.
 She moved with her husband and family an average of 9 months for the next 12 years, living in Washington, DC, Los Alamos, NM, and southern France.
-Stephanie's career has ranged from firefighter to executive assistant in multiple industries.
-What was her favorite?
-Medical device engineering firm.
-Additionally, she brings experience as a business owner in real estate investment, engineering consulting, a solar company, and an organic farm, among others. #WeareABQInvolved
+Stephanie's career has ranged from firefighter to executive assistant to medical device engineering.
+She enriches Albuquerque with her experience as a business owner in real estate investment, engineering consulting, solar energy and organic farming. #WeareABQInvolved